 The transportation markets we serve are undergoing a substantial change.
-Mounting pressure on transportation authorities to improve the customer experience yet stretch their operating budgets is fueling a trend toward outsourced services and systems that enable innovation and lower operating cost.
+Mounting pressure on transportation authorities to improve the customer experience while stretching their operating budgets is fueling a trend toward outsourced services and systems that enable innovation and lower operating cost.
 We believe we are positioned at the forefront of this change.

 We believe that we hold the leading market position in large-scale automated fare payment and revenue management systems and services for major metropolitan areas.
 CTS has delivered over 20 regional back office operations which together serve over 38 million people every day in major markets around the world.
 We have implemented and, in many cases, operate automated fare payment and revenue management systems for some of the world's largest transportation systems, examples include London (Oyster/Contactless Payment), the Chicago region (Ventra), the San Francisco Bay Area (Clipper), the Los Angeles region (TAP), the New York region (Metrocard), the Washington D.C. region (Smartrip), the Vancouver region (Compass), the Sydney region (Opal Card) and the Brisbane region (Go Card).
-In the first quarter of fiscal 2016 we were awarded a contract by the New Hampshire State Department of Transportation to deploy our back-office system for the purposes of toll revenue collection.
+In fiscal 2016 we were awarded a contract by the New Hampshire State Department of Transportation to deploy our back-office system for the purposes of toll revenue collection and in early fiscal 2018, we were awarded a contract by the New York Metropolitan Transportation Authority (MTA) to replace the MetroCard system with a New Fare Payment System (NFPS)...

-Through our NextBus, ITMS and Urban Insights businesses we provide advanced transportation operational management and analytics capabilities and related services to over 150 customers including organizations such as Transport for London, Transport Scotland, Highways England, Transport for Greater Manchester, Transport for New South Wales, Los Angeles Metro, San Francisco Muni, the Toronto Transit Commission and the Metropolitan Boston Transit Administration.
+Through our NextBus, ITMS and Urban Insights businesses we provide advanced transportation operational management and analytics capabilities and related services to over 110 customers including organizations such as Transport for London, Transport Scotland, Highways England, Transport for Greater Manchester, Transport for New South Wales, Los Angeles Metro, San Francisco Muni and the Toronto Transit Commission.